Teen Suicide Spiked After Debut Of Netflix's '13 Reasons Why,' Study Says

 When the show debuted, the National Association of School Psychologists issued a warning statement: "We do not recommend that vulnerable youth, especially those who have any degree of suicidal ideation, watch this series.
 Its powerful storytelling may lead impressionable viewers to romanticize the choices made by the characters and/or develop revenge fantasies," they said.
 "Suicide is not a solution to problems."

 After the criticism, Netflix added a "viewer warning card" before the first episode.
-Netflix also added language publicizing the web site 13reasonswhy.info, which offers resources for people contemplating suicide.
-Season three of the show is expected to be released this year.
+Netflix also added language publicizing the website 13reasonswhy.info, which offers resources for people contemplating suicide.
+Season 3 of the show is expected to be released this year.

 If you or someone you know may be considering suicide, contact the National Suicide Prevention Lifeline at 1-800-273-8255 (En Español: 1-888-628-9454; Deaf and Hard of Hearing: 1-800-799-4889) or the Crisis Text Line by texting HOME to 741741.